-Bouvet's strategy is to develop its range of services on the basis of market opportunities and requirements, and it grew in important new areas during 2014.
-The Blinc consultancy, which delivers advice on and solutions for customer relationship management (CRM), was acquired in the first quarter.
-During the fourth quarter, Bouvet took over Capgemini's regional office in Trondheim.
-This was in line with the company's strategy of building a strong local presence.
-The group delivered a broader range of services to existing clients in 2014, while securing a number of large new clients.
+Bouvet's strategy is to develop its range of services on the basis of market opportunities and requirements, and it grew in important new areas during 2015.
+The group delivered a broader range of services to existing clients in 2015, while securing a number of new large clients.